 Key words: Hashimoto’s encephalopathy; Hashimoto’s thyroiditis; Anti-thyroid antibodies; Electroencephalography; Steroids; Cognitive decline; Immunosuppressants

-Core tip: Hashimoto’s encephalopathy (HE) is a rare form of reversible encephalopathy characterized by the presence of anti-thyroid antibodies in serum and/or cerebrospinal fluid.
+Core tip: Hashimoto’s encephalopathy is a rare form of reversible encephalopathy characterized by the presence of anti-thyroid antibodies in serum and/or cerebrospinal fluid.
 We suggest that an assessment of thyroid antibodies should be included in anyone presenting with acute cognitive decline in the absence of alternative explanation.

 Aryal M, Giri S, Mainali NR, Smith K. Hashimoto’s encephalopathy presenting as acute cognitive decline in an elderly male.